WQKQ

 WQKQ (92.1 FM, "KQ92") is a radio station licensed to serve Dallas City, Illinois, United States, serving the Burlington, Iowa area.
 The station is owned by the Pritchard Broadcasting Corporation.

 It broadcasts a classic rock format from studios located in Burlington, Iowa.
 WQKQ is The Bob & Tom Show affiliate for the Burlington-Fort Madison Area.

 History

 The station was first licensed in 1978 as WCAZ-FM in Carthage, Illinois.
-The station was subsequentially assigned, by the Federal Communications Commission, the call letters WZBN in 1995, WNKK in 1997, and WQKQ on April 11, 2000.
+The station was subsequently assigned, by the Federal Communications Commission, the call letters WZBN in 1995, WNKK in 1997, and WQKQ on April 11, 2000.